bmatics/l5-postgres-savepoints/README.md

 // rollback to the savepoint, update of the user's name to 'Alex' rolled back DB::rollBack();

-// commit the transaction, commits the user's name as 'Alice' DB::commit();
+// commit the transaction, commits the new user record with the name as 'Alice' DB::commit();
 ```